9 Tips to Clean Ears Safely and Quickly

 Although they aren't the best option, if you decide to use cotton swabs to clean your ears, remember that they are only for external use, and not for reaching further into the ear.

-How should you clean ears safely?
-The subject of ear hygiene is extremely important.
-Not knowing how to clean ears safely can lead to irreversible damage.
+What are the best ways to clean ears safely?
+The subject of ear hygiene is extremely important, and not knowing how to clean ears safely can lead to irreversible damage.

 Many people clean their ears by introducing objects such as cotton swabs, toothpicks, crochet hooks, and even pencils and keys into their ear canals.
-They believe that by doing this, they can eliminate ear wax and other debris that can cause the sensation of plugged ears.
+They believe that by doing this, they can eliminate ear wax and other elements that can cause the sensation of blocked up ears.

 However, using these tools achieves the opposite effect because it will not clean ears safely.
 The foreign objects alter the pH and fatty acid content, remove all wax, and undermine the ear’s capacity to defend itself against germs.

 Ears have an efficient natural cleaning mechanism that should not be tampered with.
-Any unsuitable action can interrupt this mechanism and cause problems that can even lead to deafness.
+Because of this, any unsuitable action can interrupt this mechanism and cause problems that can even lead to deafness.

 The ear has three parts: an external part (outer ear), a canal (middle ear) and the tympanic membrane at the back (internal ear).
 Ear wax, which is the ear’s natural means of protection, is found in the canal.